atik65/Helmet-shop-Client-Side/README.md

 # live site : https://helmet-market.web.app/

-### This is s Helmet selling online store fullstact site.
+### This is s Helmet selling online store full stack website.

 ## what technologies i used -
 - React for fronted